Army Sergeant Jordan Folmar

 On July 6, 2012, during his second deployment, Sergeant Folmar was on a dismounted patrol in Zhari District, Afghanistan, when he stepped on an improvised explosive device (IED).
 SGT Folmar lost both legs above the knees and sustained ruptured eardrums in the blast.

-Originally from Texas, Jordan is choosing to remain in the state and build his home in the Austin area for the excellent school district.
+Originally from Texas, Jordan chose to remain in the Austin area for the excellent school district.

 Jordan wants HFOT’s donors to know he is grateful for their support.
 “Without amazing people like yourselves, HFOT could not continue their mission of building specially adapted custom homes for severely injured Veterans.
 You are changing hundreds of people’s lives with your generosity,” he says.
 “These Soldiers, Sailors, Airmen, Marines, and their families are all living more comfortably.”